 Want to learn more vocab words for acidity, body, and tannin in wine?
 Check out the Wine Descriptions Infographic.

 Have you ever noticed that when you first taste a wine, you can’t tell if you like it right away?
 It takes a second for you to get the full impression of the wine; you’re waiting for the finish — that moment after the flavor dissipates.
 The finish is often the defining moment of a wine; it can be the difference between the humdrum and spectacular.
 Here is a basic list of different types of finishes on a wine.
 You might keep these in mind as general profiles the next time you’re wine tasting.
 They are instrumental in identifying what you like in a wine.

 - The Soft Finish – This is the classic ‘ahhh’ moment for most wine drinkers.
 While the wine may be completely dry, the finish has a note of softness and elegance to it; on reds, the tannins are gentle rather than forceful, but still present.
 On a white wine, it’ll often be about a broad, creamy texture.

-- ‘Juicy’ and ‘Fresh’ Finish – The wine words ‘juicy’ and ‘fresh’ often indicate a wine that has a lot just-ripe fruit flavors on the finish, and this is most commonly found on young wines from moderate climates.
+- ‘Juicy’ and ‘Fresh’ Finish – The wine words ‘juicy’ and ‘fresh’ often indicate a wine that has a lot of just-ripe fruit flavors on the finish, usually found on young wines from moderate climates.
 These juicy notes are commonly associated with ‘freshly’ made wine, which might be how the term came about.

 But wait, where’s the voice?

 Will this system make wine tasting notes devoid of voice and art?
-There might be a way to add your style into the mix.
-Here are two examples, one is a bad note and the other one is pretty close to useful.
+There might be a way to add your style to the mix.
+Here are two examples, one is a bad note, and the other one is pretty close to useful.

 Improve Your Palate